ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-math-preliminaries.md

 * 1, 2, 3, 4, 5, 6, 7, 8, 9, ...
 * 2, 7, 1, 8, 2, 8, 1, 8, 2, ...

-In fact, all three happen to be the beginning of a some sequence in which one could continue the pattern to generate more values (in case you do not recognize it, the third one is the initial digits of the irrational constant $e$).
+In fact, all three happen to be the beginning of a some sequence in which one could continue the pattern to generate more values (in case you do not recognise it, the third one is the initial digits of the irrational constant $e$).
 Viewed as a series of digits, ideally every possible sequence has equal probability of being generated (even the three sequences above).
 In fact, definitions of randomness generally have features such as: